 At its core, the dish consists of a light beef or chicken-flavored broth, enhanced with ginger and coriander.
 Added to the mix are flat noodles, spring onions, and bits of pork or beef.
 This is another great-tasting, healthy dish that comes in at around $0.50.
 So get slurping!

-Another fabulous dish and one of Hoi An’s specialty.
+Another fabulous dish and one of Hoi An’s specialties.
 After living in this town for a few months and eating it pretty much daily, it’s a meal that I’ve yet to tire of!

 You simply can’t visit Hoi An without indulging in a bowl or ten. 😉